JeanBaptisteRamette/JeanBaptisteRamette.github.io/_posts/2023-06-30-Detect-and-bypass-API-Hashing.md

 ```

 We guess from the behavior of the program that and arguments that `v1` is the function opening the file, `v2` writes to it and `v3` closes it.
-This means that the malware is doing some kind of dynamic API resolving (retrieving the functions at runtime).
+This means that the malware is doing some kind of dynamic API resolving (retrieving the functions at runtime), the value `0x15490331` probably being the hash of a module name, and the second arguments the hash of a function name.

 ## Theory